 For the ultrasonic sensors to function properly, Droplet needs:

-• A location that’s free from nearby 90° bends, shutoff valves, or tees
+A location that’s free from nearby 90° bends, splits, or tees.

 📍 Where’s the Best Place to Install Droplet?